shyanyong/tp/docs/UserGuide.md

 <box type="definition" header="#### Example">

 ```
-listConflicts 3
+listConflicts 2
 ```

-Typing this lists out conflicting drugs of the 3rd prescription from the list.
+If you have conflicting drugs for the prescription at the index, you will see something similar to this.

 ![result for 'Example output of listConflicts command'](images/ui/Ui-listConflicts.png)